Ben Moody

-Benjamin Robert Moody II (born January 22, 1981) is an American guitarist, songwriter and record producer.
-He is best known as co-founder, former guitarist and co-songwriter of rock band Evanescence from its inception in 1995 to his departure in October 2003 after the band's debut album, Fallen.
+Benjamin Moody (born January 22, 1981) is an American guitarist, songwriter and record producer.
+He co-founded rock band Evanescence, which he departed in 2003 after the release of their debut album Fallen (2003).
 After leaving Evanescence, Moody co-wrote and co-produced songs for Kelly Clarkson, Avril Lavigne, Anastacia, Lindsay Lohan, Bo Bice, Daughtry, and Celine Dion.

-Moody has been a member of the bands The Halo Method and We Are the Fallen, the latter of which he formed with ex-Evanescence guitarist John LeCompt and drummer Rocky Gray.
+Early life

+Moody was born on January 22, 1981 in Little Rock, Arkansas.
+He described his youth in Little Rock as being lax, stating that "everybody has their fun.
+In Little Rock, I'm an infamous thief - it was all there was to do."
+He began playing drums, but switched to guitar after experiencing carpal tunnel issues.
+He did not take guitar lessons, and took influence from 1980s artists like Metallica, Ozzy Osbourne and Mötley Crüe.
+Commenting on his favorite era of music, Moody said: "Honestly, I think I was born about 10 years too late.
+I listen to The Final Countdown by Europe once a week just for the hell of it".
+He called Metallica guitarist Kirk Hammett his "hero" and the reason he played guitar.

 Career

 Evanescence

-Moody was born in Little Rock, Arkansas.
-He met Amy Lee in 1994 while at a youth camp and the two eventually became friends.
+In 1994, Moody met Amy Lee in Little Rock, Arkansas while at a youth camp.
+The two became musical collaborators and co-founded Evanescence.
 They soon began playing music at local shops.
-Within a few years, the pair began selling EPs at local shows, culminating in their discovery by Wind-up Records and the release of their major label debut album, Fallen, in 2003.
-Moody abruptly left the band in October 2003 during their European tour, citing "creative differences".
+Within a few years, the duo began selling EPs at local shows, culminating in their discovery by Wind-up Records and the release of their debut studio album, Fallen, in 2003.
+Moody abruptly left Evanescence in October 2003 during their European tour, citing creative differences.

+In 2006, Moody signed with former Evanescence management Rider Management, which sued him in 2013 for $500,000 in unpaid commissions.

 In August 2010, Moody released a statement on his history with Lee and Evanescence, where he said that he was a different person at the time, his friendship with Lee had deteriorated, and they had conflicting opinions, personalities, and desires with the band.
 Moody apologized to Lee for comments he made to her in anger.
 He said he realized the band would end if he stayed and believes he made the right choice.
 He added, "Evanescence has progressed a great distance from the original sound, and made it clear that they intended to expand much further.
 Amy is very artistic and never has had a problem thinking outside of the box and defying expectations."